 - January 1st, 1.2 recorded in Perthshire

 Earthquakes of magnitude 3.0 and over that have hit the headlines around the world in the last month.
-Please Note: Some of the earthquakes reported across the lower 48 of the United States may be from "Fracking" rather than of tectonic origin).
+Please Note: Some of the earthquakes reported across the lower 48 of the United States may be from mining operations rather than of tectonic origin.